Harry Hay: After Mattachine: 1953 to 1969

 Hay's relationship with Kamgren was strained, and he was bored by a life of domesticity and annoyed with Kamgren's controlling and regimented nature.
 They had little in common, with Kamgren not sharing Hay's interest in political activism, instead being conservative and, in Hay's words, "petty bourgeois".
 Kamgren permitted Hay to spend three nights a week in study, which the latter spent reading anthropological and historical texts to learn more about the role of gay people in society, becoming particularly interested in the berdache of Native American communities.
 In doing so, Hay was annoyed that Marxist scholars like V. Gordon Childe and George Derwent Thomson evaded the subject in their works.
 Although his writing style was widely deemed difficult to read, he published articles on many of his findings in the gay press, namely ONE Institute Quarterly and ONE Confidential, also giving lectures on the subject at ONE's Mid-Winter Institute.
 Meanwhile, in May 1955 Hay was called to testify before a subcommittee of the House Un-American Activities Committee that was investigating Communist Party activity in Southern California.
 The subcommittee was aware that Hay was a Marxist, and as such he struggled to find legal representation, fearing that he would lose his job and worrying that his sexuality would be used to smear the Party.

 Feeling that he was being restrained by the relationship, Hay left Kamgren, in 1963 beginning a brief relationship with Jim Kepner.
 Together they mooted the idea of starting a new Mattachine Society; this came to nothing.
-Influenced by the growing counter-culture, Hay ceased to wear suits, instead favouring brightly colored clothing, earrings and necklaces, also growing his hair long.
+Influenced by the growing counter-culture, Hay ceased to wear suits, instead favoring brightly colored clothing, earrings and necklaces, also growing his hair long.
 In doing so, he stated that "I never again wanted to be mistaken for a hetero."
 At a subsequent ONE event, Hay met the inventor John Burnside, who became his life partner.
 Burnside left his wife for Hay, with the latter becoming the manager for Burnside's kaleidoscope factory.
 As the pair became increasingly interested in the counter-culture, many individuals belonging to the movement came to work for them.

-Moving to downtown Los Angeles, together the pair created a gay brotherhood called the Circle of Loving Friends in 1965, although they would frequently be the only members of it.
-As the Circle they participated in early homophile demonstrations throughout the 1960s and helped establish the North American Conference of Homophile Organizations (NACHO) in 1966.
+Burnside and Hay moved to downtown Los Angeles and created a gay brotherhood called the Circle of Loving Companions in 1965.
+The group lasted for decades, although the couple were frequently the only members.
+Other members included their close friends like Stella Rush and Helen Sandoz, editors of The Ladder.
+The Circle participated in early homophile demonstrations throughout the 1960s and helped establish the North American Conference of Homophile Organizations (NACHO) in 1966.
+During the 1960s, the Circle attended renaissance fairs, with Burnside selling kaleidoscopes and Hay handing out pamphlets.